Gyana491/krushimitra-ai-agent/README.md

 **KrushiMitra (Farmeasy)** is a mission-critical agricultural AI platform designed with one primary goal: **provide the most accurate farming advice possible because every agricultural query has a price - wrong advice can devastate crops and destroy farmers' livelihoods.**

-Built on advanced agentic AI technology with custom-built vector databases and multi-source verification systems, KrushiMitra serves as a trusted digital farming companion that understands the life-or-death importance of accurate agricultural guidance.
+Built on advanced agentic AI technology grounded with custom-built vector databases and multi-source verification systems, KrushiMitra serves as a trusted digital farming companion that understands the life-or-death importance of accurate agricultural guidance.

 ### Mission-Critical Agricultural Intelligence